 After you create a metric, the discovery process begins!
-If you haven't created a metric yet, go here to learn how.
+If you haven't created one yet, go here to learn how.

-When you explore a metric, you are not altering the underlying metric data - you are selecting different options for viewing and processing the underlying data in an experimental, investigative way.
+When you explore a metric, you are not altering its underlying data - you are selecting different options for viewing and processing it in an experimental, investigative way.

-Changes made to a metric in the Explore View persist.
-Your most recent settings are remembered and will display in the Explore View the next time you log in.
+The changes you make to a metric while in its Explore View are visible only to you.
+Your modifications are remembered and will display the next time you log in.

 To enter the Explore View for a metric:

 - In the left navigation sidebar, click Metrics to display the Metric List page.